-The Bok Center offers faculty a variety of opportunities to discuss current issues in higher education, ranging from a series of independent meetings on a particular topic to day-long seminars.
-Journal clubs meet biweekly to examine recent literature in teaching and learning, while Exploratory Seminars offer a focused collaborative space to deliberate the most urgent problems and potentially transformational opportunities in Higher Education.
+The Bok Center offers faculty a variety of opportunities to discuss current issues in higher education, ranging from a series of independent meetings on a particular topic to a 1.5 day-long institute.
+Journal club meets biweekly to examine recent literature in teaching and learning.

 The Bok Center was founded in 1975 as a video laboratory, allowing faculty for the first time to experience their own teaching as if they were a student in their class.
 Four decades later, we still believe that having your lecture or seminar recorded and viewing it with a consultant is one of the very best ways to take stock of your teaching style and to brainstorm ways to expand your repertoire.
 Our video team is professional and available free of charge to all instructors.

 For faculty teaching courses in which videotaping would be intrusive or logistically difficult—or in which the pedagogical style is best experienced "in the moment"—the Bok Center is happy to send a member of our senior staff to observe your teaching live.
 The consultant will record notes on what he/she observes and (ideally) debrief the class directly afterwards with you, with many of the same benefits that accrue to instructors who watch themselves on video.

 The fact that one's teaching, unlike the other spheres of faculty life, is relatively free from the constant scrutiny of peer review can be a relief.
 But it can also make teaching—which should, fundamentally, be a social activity full of experimentation—into a lonely or isolating experience.
 At the Bok Center we are happy to meet with faculty who are facing some challenge in their teaching, whether it be as simple as a need for more manpower to implement a new idea, or as complex as a desire to change the way one relates to one's students.
 All consultations are entirely confidential.